lemotdesign/one-click-hugo-cms/site/content/post/found-flying-termites-on-the-gold-coast.md

   reproductive winged termites!
 image: img/flying-termites-gold-coast.png
 ---
+## Are Flying Termites Common on the Gold Coast?

 During the spring and early summer months, the Gold Coast experiences warm and humid nights, creating the ideal environment for reproductive termites to embark on mass flights in search of a mate to establish their own colonies.
 It's almost eerie how colonies throughout South East Queensland synchronize their activities for this night of opportunity!

 #### Found a Swarm of Insects inside your Home?